yousefelassal/quote-cron/README.md

 > Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.

 > By living deeply in the present moment we can understand the past better and we can prepare for a better future.

+> Finding good players is easy.
+Getting them to play as a team is another story.